bullet-db/bullet-db.github.io/docs/index.md

 # Querying in Bullet

 Bullet queries allow you to filter, project and aggregate data.
 You can also specify a window to get incremental results.
+We support basically first-order SQL (no joins or nested queries).
 Bullet lets you fetch raw (the individual data records) as well as aggregated data.

 * See the [UI Usage section](ui/usage.md) for using the UI to build Bullet queries.
 This is the same UI you will build in the Quick Starts.

-* See the API section ([BQL](ws/api-bql.md), or the more verbose, underlying query format - [JSON](ws/api-json.md)) for building Bullet API queries
+* See the API section ([API](ws/api.md) for building Bullet API queries

 * For examples using the API, see [Examples](ws/examples.md).
 These are actual albeit cleansed queries sourced from the instance at Yahoo.